Aguttes

 Modern Art

-Our specialist is at your disposal to appraise your items and provide you with professional expertise and advice regarding sales, auctions, or investment.
-Fill out the form and send us photos of your Impressionist and Modern paintings and artworks to receive a free and confidential estimation.
-Explore our auction calendar and find our offices on our website.
+Our specialist is available to evaluate your items and provide you with professional expertise, as well as advice on private sales, auctions, or investment opportunities.
+Fill out the form and send us detailed photos of your Impressionist and Modern art paintings to receive a free and confidential valuation based on comparable works recently sold at auction.
+Discover our auction calendar and office locations.

 Also discover